Why is Dandelion Root so amazing?!

 My new favorite way to enjoy dandelion is in a decoction.

 Decoctions are made by adding dandelion root (raw or roasted) to boiling water and simmering on low for at least 20 minutes or longer.
 Strain the root out before drinking the liquid.
-I like to add 2 tablespoons of black-strap molasses to the hot liquid, and just enough whole, grass-fed milk to lighten the color a little bit.
+I like to add 2 tablespoons of black-strap molasses to the hot liquid, and just enough grass-fed whole milk (or whatever non-dairy milk you might use) to lighten the color a little bit.
 Voila, you have a dandelion latte 🙂

 For major liver support, use 4-5 Tablespoons of dandelion root per quart of water.
 Use 2 tablespoons for a more mild detox effect.
 You can have up to a quart a day for about 3 months.